We are committed to keeping your personal information secure. Below sets out how we maintain your privacy and explains what your rights are.

 Please contact us at firstname.lastname@example.org if you wish to make a request.

-How to complain
+How to Complain

 If you have any concerns about our use of your personal information, you can make a complaint to us at email@example.com.

-You can also complain to the ICO if you are unhappy with how we have used your data.
+You can also complain to the Information Commissioner's Office (ICO) if you are unhappy with how we have used your data.

 The ICO’s address:

 This website operates an email newsletter programme, used to inform subscribers about products and services supplied by this website.
 Users can subscribe through an online automated process.
 Some subscriptions may be manually processed through prior written agreement with the user.

 Subscriptions are taken in compliance with UK Spam Laws detailed in the Privacy and Electronic Communications Regulations 2003 and further clarified in the General Data Protection Regulations (GDPR).